Adityajl/Neural-Style-Transfer-Pytorch-/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

----

-Feel free to replace placeholders with actual paths and adjust as necessary!